gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.FileInfoExt.md

 ## FileInfoExt.IsOlderMelonMod(this FileInfo) Method

-(Cross-Game compatible) Returns whether or not this File has a reference to the older MelonLoader.ModHandler.dll (For MelonLoader 2.7.4 and below)
+Returns whether or not this File has a reference to the older MelonLoader.ModHandler.dll (For MelonLoader 2.7.4 and below)

 ```csharp
 public static bool IsOlderMelonMod(this System.IO.FileInfo fileInfo);